OfficeDev/office-js-docs-pr/docs/reference/overview/word-add-ins-reference-overview.md

 An Word add-in interacts with objects in Word by using the Office JavaScript API, which includes two JavaScript object models:

-* **Word JavaScript API**: Introduced with Office 2016, the [Word JavaScript API](/javascript/api/word) provides strongly-typed objects that you can use to access objects and metadata in a Word document.
+* **Word JavaScript API**: The [host-specific API](../../develop/host-specific-api-model.md) for Word.
+Introduced with Office 2016, the [Word JavaScript API](/javascript/api/word) provides strongly-typed objects that you can use to access objects and metadata in a Word document.

 * **Common APIs**: Introduced with Office 2013, the [Common API](/javascript/api/office) can be used to access features such as UI, dialogs, and client settings that are common across multiple types of Office applications.

 This section of the documentation focuses on the Word JavaScript API, which you'll use to develop the majority of functionality in add-ins that target Word on the web or Word 2016 or later.
 For information about the Common API, see [Common JavaScript API object model](../../develop/office-javascript-api-object-model.md).

 ## Learn programming concepts

 See [Fundamental programming concepts with the Word JavaScript API](../../word/word-add-ins-core-concepts.md) for information about important programming concepts.

 ## Learn about API capabilities

 Use other articles in this section of the documentation to learn how to [get the whole document from an add-in](../../word/get-the-whole-document-from-an-add-in-for-word.md), [use search options to find text in your Word add-in](../../word/search-option-guidance.md), and more.
 See the table of contents for the complete list of available articles.

 For hands-on experience using the Word JavaScript API to access objects in Word, complete the [Word add-in tutorial](../../tutorials/word-tutorial.md).

 For detailed information about the Word JavaScript API object model, see the [Word JavaScript API reference documentation](/javascript/api/word).